beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/builds-deploys.md

 }
 ```

-This is a great place to generate static assets (to be deployed via the `.static` folder) or implement a bundler such as Webpack or Parcel.
+This is a great place to generate static assets (to be deployed via the `public/` folder) or implement a bundler such as Webpack or Parcel.

 ### **Lint**